Regenx Opens Its First CleanTech Facility in Tennessee Recovering Precious Metals from End of Life Products

-/EIN News/ -- EDMONTON, Alberta, April 11, 2023 (GLOBE NEWSWIRE) -- Regenx Tech Corp., (the “Corporation” or Regenx”) (TSXV: RGX) (OTCQB: RGXTF) (FSE: YRS: A2DSW3) is pleased to announce that last week the Company received the occupancy permit for its first facility in Greeneville, Tennessee.
+EDMONTON, Alberta, April 11, 2023 (GLOBE NEWSWIRE) -- Regenx Tech Corp., (the "Corporation" or Regenx") RGX RGXTF YRS is pleased to announce that last week the Company received the occupancy permit for its first facility in Greeneville, Tennessee.
 This permit allowed the commissioning of Module 1 to begin.
 The commissioning process includes the testing of all the components and will start with processing smaller batches and gradually scaling up the technology in stages to 100% of its expected capacity of 2.5 tonnes per day.
 It is projected the commissioning phase will take up to 90 days to complete and reach full capacity.

 Regenx's CleanTech solution uses a proprietary chemical and processing technology which offers a sustainable alternative to current smelter options for the recovery of platinum and palladium from recycled diesel catalytic converters.
 Regenx CEO, Greg Pendura, stated, "What we've created is a technology that encompasses modern, urban mining, while promoting sustainability within a circular economy.
 We are excited about completing our commissioning phase and expanding into a four Module facility."